Random Access to Grammar Compressed Strings: Fast Random Access in Linear Space

 In the rest of the paper, we let $\mathcal{S}$ denote an SLP of size $n$ representing a string of length $N$, and let $T$ be the corresponding parse tree (see Fig.~\ref{grammar}(b)).
-Below we present an $O(n)$ space representation of $\mathcal{S}$ that supports random access in $O(\log N \log \log N)$ time, leading to Theorem~\ref{thm:randomaccess}(i).
-To achieve this we partition $\mathcal{S}$ into disjoint paths according to a \emph{heavy path decomposition}~\cite{HarelTarjan1984} of the parse tree $T$ and combine this with fast predecessor data structures to search in these heavy paths.
-This achieves the desired time bound but uses $O(n^2)$ preprocessing time and space.
-We introduce a simple but compact representation of all these predecessor data structures that reduces the space to $O(n)$.
+In this section we present an $O(n)$ space representation of $\mathcal{S}$ that supports random access in $O(\log N \log \log N)$ time, which also introduces the general framework.
+To achieve this we partition $\mathcal{S}$ into disjoint paths according to a \emph{heavy path decomposition}~\cite{HarelTarjan1984}, and from these form the \emph{heavy path forest}, which is of size $O(n)$. \\

-\subsection{Heavy Path Decompositions}
+\subsubsection{Heavy Path Decompositions}

 Similar to Harel and Tarjan ~\cite{HarelTarjan1984}, we define the \emph{heavy path decomposition} of the parse tree $T$ as follows.
 For each node $v$ define $T(v)$ to be the subtree rooted at $v$ and let $\size(v)$ be the number of descendant leaves of $v$.
-We classify each node in $T$ as either \emph{heavy} or \emph{light}.
-The root is light.
+We classify each node in $T$ as either \emph{heavy} or \emph{light} based upon $\size(v)$.\footnote{ Note that our definition of heavy paths is slightly different than the usual one.
+We construct our heavy paths according to the number of leaves of the subtrees and not the total number nodes.} The root is light.
 For each internal node $v$ we pick a child of maximum size and classify it as heavy.
 The heavy child of $v$ is denoted $\heavy(v)$.
 The remaining children are light.
 An edge to a light child is a \emph{light edge} and an edge to a heavy child is a \emph{heavy edge}.
 Removing the light edges we partition $T$ into \emph{heavy paths}.
 A \emph{heavy path suffix} is a simple path $v_1, \ldots, v_k$ from a node $v_1$ to a leaf in $T(v_1)$, such that $v_{i+1} = \heavy(v_{i})$, for $i = 1, \ldots, k-1$.
 If $u$ is a light child of $v$ then $\size(u) \leq \size(v)/2$ since otherwise $u$ would be heavy.
 Consequently, the number of light edges on a path from the root to a leaf is at most $O(\log N)$~\cite{HarelTarjan1984}.
-Note that our definition of heavy paths is slightly different than the usual one.
-We construct our heavy paths according to the number of leaves of the subtrees and not the total number nodes.

 We extend heavy path decomposition of trees to SLPs in a straightforward manner.
 We consider each grammar variable $v$ as a node in the directed acyclic graph defined by the grammar (see Fig.~\ref{grammar}(c)).
 For a node $v$ in $\mathcal{S}$ let $S(v)$ be the substring induced by the parse tree rooted at $v$ and define the size of $v$ to be the length of $S(v)$.
 We define the heavy paths in $\mathcal{S}$ as in $T$ from the size of each node.
 Since the size of a node $v$ in $\mathcal{S}$ is the number of leaves in $T(v)$ the heavy paths are well-defined and we may reuse all of the terminology for trees on SLPs.
 In a single $O(n)$ time bottom-up traversal of $\mathcal{S}$ we can compute the sizes of all nodes and hence the heavy path decomposition of $\mathcal{S}$.